ucsb-cs9/m22/_lectures/lect06.md

 2. A recursive algorithm must change its state and move toward the base case
 3. A recursive algorithm must call itself, recursively

+In general, recursive solutions must use the solution of subparts of the problem to solve a general problem.

 ## Common Example: Factorial

 * N! = N * (N-1) * (N-2) * ... * 3 * 2 * 1